 Scenario Do you think this would be constitutional?
 Yes or No?
 Why or Why not?
-Reality Check: The Constitution says Removal Procedures Students often believe that the impeachment of a President,, or any government official, means their immediate removal.
+Reality Check: The Constitution says #8.
+The House of Representatives impeaches the President for obstructing justice during an investigation.
+The President is required to leave office immediately.
+Students often believe that the impeachment of a President,, or any government official, means their immediate removal.
 They do not include the removal portion of the process in their understanding.
 Reality Check: Article 2 sec 4: The President, Vice President and all civil Officers of the United States, shall be removed from Office on Impeachment for, and Conviction of, Treason, Bribery, or other high Crimes and Misdemeanors.
 Article 1 sec 2, Clause 5: The House of Representatives shall choose their Speaker and other Officers; and shall have the sole Power of Impeachment.
 Article 1 sec 3, Clause 6: The Senate shall have the sole Power to try all Impeachments.
 When sitting for that Purpose, they shall be on Oath or Affirmation.
 When the President of the United States is tried, the Chief Justice shall preside: And no Person shall be convicted without the Concurrence of two thirds of the Members present.
 Explanation: President can be removed from office for treason, bribery and high crimes and misdemeanors.
 Obstructing justice would fall under the high crimes and misdemeanors category.
-The procedure for impeachment is the following: A public official must be charged with improper conduct in office.
-The House of Representatives has this charging power.
+The procedure for impeachment is the following: • A public official must be charged with improper conduct in office. • The House of Representatives has this charging power.
 During this time, the House gathers information and votes as to whether or not the evidence is strong enough to warrant the removal procedures.
 Upon voting, the procedure moves to the Senate if the House believes the charges are valid.
-A simple majority is all that is needed.
-The Senate then holds a trial, with the Chief Justice of the Supreme Court presiding.
-The Senate hears the evidence is sufficient, then the individual is removed from office.
+A simple majority is all that is needed. • The Senate then holds a trial, with the Chief Justice of the Supreme Court presiding.
+The Senate hears the evidence and renders a vote.
+If 2/3 of the Senators agree that the evidence is sufficient, then the individual is removed from office.